Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

 ## 10. Control Flow (if/else/while and Labels)

 The infix syntax supports structured conditionals, loops, and low-level jumps at both global and function scope.
-These compile to RPN labels and jumps.

 ### 10.1.
 If / Else Blocks